GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

 What should be apparent here is that while filtering did remove a lot of the noise from our sample (we lost species we know are not truly present) we also lost a signal that **_was_** in the sample.

-!!! warninng "Recommendation for `kraken2`"
+!!! warning "Recommendation for `kraken2`"

     Don't let this put you off using `kraken2` - it is an excellent tool for rapidly sifting through HTS data for quick summaries.
 However, results should only be considered indicative in nature, not definitive.